Lesson 4 - Complex Data Structures in Python - Tuples, Sets and Dictionaries

 - We can make a union of two sets with the

-method. - We can make an intersection of two sets with the
+|operator.
+The same can be done withe theunionmethod. - We can make an intersection of two sets with the

 1